viktormiok/tigaRcycle/README.md

 ## Overview

 The R-package __`tigaRcycle`__ performs integrative detection of circadian signals in time series omics data, both sequencing counts RNAseq and continuous microarray data.
 The package offers a broad range of functions for visualisation of rithmic signals and comparison between different diets and time points.
-Also, pathway enrichment analysis and visualisation using different repositories can be performed comparing different conditions.
+Also, pathway enrichment analysis and visualisation using different repositories can be performed by comparing different conditions.

 **Note:** if you have a choice to use either Windows or Unix/Linux, opt for the latter. __`tigaRcycle`__ runs more efficiently under Unix/Linux than under Windows.
 NOTE:  when running __`tigaRcycle`__ you may see *** WARNINGS ***  from [__`INLA`__](https://www.r-inla.org/) (e.g. on eigenvalues, or on convergence, or even something like 18500 Aborted...).
 They can currently not be suppressed, because they are produced by C-code.
 Please ignore them.